brettchalupa/projectbook/src/libraries/http-client.md

 ## Extra Credit

+- Add support for POST, PUT, and DELETE methods
+- Support specifying authentication headers
+- Raise errors when the HTTP response is not successful
+- Follow redirects
 - An HTTP library is quite nice.
 Something even neater would be a library that specifically makes making GraphQL requests easier since they're always to the same endpoint but the request body varies.
 Seems like a good case for a library!

 ## See Also